 - Stroller: pine forest paths are stroller-friendly; castle has ~50 steps

-- Cash + card: Seaside and Castle View take cards; Yoyokaku takes cards but cash useful for tips
+- Cash + card: Seaside and Castle View take cards; Yoyokaku takes cards but cash is useful for tips

 - Pets: Yoyokaku has dog-friendly rooms — relevant if traveling with family pets